"IT'S TIME TO TAKE

 Unequivocally, comic book artists and writers must have creative freedom.
 In order to provide new concepts, stories and art, this freedom should be vigorously encouraged by all comic book publishers and enhanced by an equitable and competitive compensation system.

 Employee Compensation Specialists routinely conduct salary surveys with a variety of employers to determine competitive salaries and other methods of compensation.
 How do the salaries and other methods of compensation of comic book writers and artists compare with those of screenwriters, novelists and commercial artists?
 For example, Roy Thomas' decade-spanning work as primary writer of Marvel's "Conan" property is legendary.
-However, John Milius and Oliver Stone co-wrote the screenplay for first film, "Conan the Barbarian" and, very likely were paid far in excess of Thomas' annual salary at Marvel.
+However, John Milius and Oliver Stone co-wrote the screenplay for the film, "Conan the Barbarian" and, very likely were paid far in excess of Thomas' annual salary at Marvel.
 Hopefully, Thomas, as screenwriter for the sequel, "Conan the Destroyer" was paid - equitably.
 Of course, in some instances there are no legitimate comparisons.
 However, where legitimate comparisons do exist, comic book professional should be compensated equitably.

 5. Self-Regulation